 An uncommon disease known as hypersensitivity pneumonitis has been associated with exposure to indoor mold in people who have weakened immune systems.1,3,5 This disease creates flu-like symptoms that may recur.

 Where does the moisture come from?

-Water is the core of the problem and comes from many sources.
+Water from many sources within a home or building causes moisture problems or mold.
 Some sources are impossible to stop, so all indoor spaces need to be well-ventilated.
 Problems arise when materials remain wet, especially long enough for mold to grow.
 If you discover a water problem, fix it quickly.

 Moisture may build indoors in many different ways.
 These include:

 - Flooding or leaks that allow rainwater indoors.

 - Poorly connected plumbing and leaky pipes.

 - Continually damp carpet (may occur if carpet is installed on poorly ventilated floor).